 Fill out an online application for the camp you are interested in attending by the date listed (approximately four months prior to the camp date).
 Use the application to state your interest in attending and what makes you a good candidate.
 It is the students responsibility to make sure their instructor has also submitted a support application.

-- Shodan Shrine applications: November 5 – December 5th
+- Shodan Shrine sessions: November 5 – December 5th

 - DC Summer Camp: March 1-31, 2019